 EIN MABOAEin Maboa is a unique natural phenomenon.
 The spring’s pool empties and refills again throughout the day.
 The cycle occurs every few hours or every few days, depending on the water flow in the spring.
 Access is with a very short walk from the road that goes down from the village Alon towards Wadi Qelt.

 - Opening Hours: Winter 08:00-16:00, Summer 08:00-18:00

-The spring water flows into a square stone pool and the surroundings are regulated with sitting areas.
+The spring water flows into a rectangular stone pool, and the surroundings are regulated with sitting areas.
 It’s a very popular picnic spot that sometimes gets very crowded.

-Don’t miss a stop at “Orit Lookout” for an amazing view of the surrounding desert.
+Don’t miss a stop at “Orit Lookout” for a fantastic view of the surrounding desert.
 The lookout was built in memory of Orit Segel from the nearby village Alon, that died at a young age.